giantswarm/docs/src/content/app-platform/create-catalog/index.md

 ## Overview

 An app catalog is a collection of apps that can be deployed using the Giant Swarm App Platform.
-We fully support Helm and an app catalog is referred to as a [Chart Repository](https://helm.sh/docs/topics/chart_repository/) in Helm.
-Each app catalog has its own [catalog]({{< relref "/ui-api/management-api/crd/catalogs.application.giantswarm.io.md" >}})
+We fully support Helm and an app catalog is also a Helm [Chart Repository](https://helm.sh/docs/topics/chart_repository/).
-CR in the management cluster.
+Each app catalog has its own [catalog]({{< relref "/ui-api/management-api/crd/catalogs.application.giantswarm.io.md" >}}) CR in the management cluster.

 The app catalog contains a tarball for each version of an app that has been published.
 As well as an index.yaml that is used to generate metadata that is stored in the management cluster in [app catalog entry]({{< relref "/ui-api/management-api/crd/appcatalogentries.application.giantswarm.io.md" >}) CRs.

-The catalog needs to be served over HTTP and there are multiple options including GitHub Pages or tools like Harbor or ChartMuseum which run in a Kubernetes cluster.
+The catalog needs to be served over HTTP and there are [multiple options](https://helm.sh/docs/topics/chart_repository/#hosting-chart-repositories) including GitHub Pages or tools like Harbor or ChartMuseum which run in a Kubernetes cluster.
 At Giant Swarm we use GitHub Pages and this is what we will cover in this guide.

 ## Creating an app catalog using GitHub Pages

+TODO

 ## Pushing an app to an app catalog

+TODO

 ## Create catalog CR